ethanlipson/PyLX-16A/userGuide.md

 3. Connect a servo to the controller board, it doesn't matter which socket you choose
 4. (Optional) The servos can be daisy-chained, meaning you can connect servos to each other in sequence

+### Software Installation

+To add PyLX-!6A to your project, make sure you install pySerial (`pip install pyserial`), and then place `lx16a.py` into your project directory, or clone this GitHub repository.

+Before controlling the servos, there is a bit of setup that must first be done.

+#### Controller Board Initialization

+sdgsfdg
+dsfgdsfg